hawkeye64/quasar-json-api/library/README.md

 Notice for **scopedSlots** the use of the **scope** key.

 #### Methods
 When a JSON file is parsed, a corresponding JS file of the same name is located.
 If found, this file is also parsed.
 When the **methods** section is parsed, it looks for __private__ vs __public__ methods.
 Private methods should start with two underscores (**__**).
 If a method is found, that is public and not described in your JSON API, this will cause an error.
-Either make the method public or add a section for it in your JSON API.
+Either make the method private or add a section for it in your JSON API.

 If a described method does not include a **returns** key, then it is assumed to be **undefined**.